Robert-Nickel/scala-texas-holdem/README.md

 - [ ] if the next player has folded or is all-in, skip him faster

 ### Known Issues
-- The unicode characters ♥, ♠, ♦, ♣ are not supported well on all Windows terminals.
-The IntelliJ terminal renders them well.
 - If someone has called all-in, but still has chips behind, the betting round continues forever, because he is not considered "all-in", but everyone else has either folded or is all-in.